 OSAGE NATION SCHOOL SUPPORT PROGRAM (ONSSP)

 The Osage Nation School Support Program (ONSSP) provides academic services and assistance to legally enrolled members of the Osage Nation.
-In order to qualify, students must be enrolled in kindergarten through twelfth (K-12th) grade at a public school located within Osage County.
+In order to qualify, students must be enrolled in Pre-K through twelfth (Pre-K-12th) grade at public or private schools located within Osage County.
 A Tribal Education Advocate will monitor each enrolled student’s grades and attendance, obtain tutoring support if needed, and help them navigate through the college search, enrollment, and application process.

 OSCAR H. HOPE YOUTH SCHOLARSHIP

-The Hope Scholarship will be awarded to ten (10) Osage students nationwide each academic year.
+The Hope Scholarship will be awarded to eight (8) Osage students nationwide this academic year.
 In order to qualify, students must be enrolled in kindergarten through twelfth (K-12th) grade and have a minimum 3.0 GPA for the year the scholarship is awarded.

 The Oscar H. Hope Youth Scholarship is set forth by the estate requirements.
 The amount may change from one academic year to the next due to annual earnings (from previous year).